Anfeh: Tourism

-Enfeh attracts tourists, especially during summer time, for its landscape of small white houses, windmills and salines on its rocky beaches along the Mediterranean coast.
+Anfeh attracts tourists, especially during summer time, for its landscape of small white houses, windmills and salines on its rocky beaches along the Mediterranean coast.
 Its historical monuments, old churches, and archaeological site of its peninsula make it one of the top touristic destinations of the Lebanese northern coast.

-Enfeh is equipped to receive tourists, offering a choice of activities and touristic resorts such as Marina Del Sol and Las Salinas.
+Anfeh is equipped to receive tourists, offering a choice of activities and touristic resorts such as Marina Del Sol and Las Salinas.
 Tourists can also eat fresh fish by the sea at local restaurants that offer fresh daily picks.

 Education

-Enfeh is equipped with one public school (Gebran Makari School).
+Anfeh is equipped with one public school (Gebran Makari School).
 Private schools are available in the surrounding region of el-Koura, and in the nearby city of Tripoli.

 The three top universities of northern Lebanon, are around 5 to 10 minutes by car, like Balamand University, NDU in Barsa, and USJ in Al-Qalamoun.

 Sports

 Camping Hiking and swimming

-Lying between the natural harbor of Nhayreh and the archaeological peninsula, the Enfeh creek consists of an attractive rocky shore shaped as a perfect semi-circle at whose bottom lie many sandy underwater caves.
+Lying between the natural harbor of Nhayreh and the archaeological peninsula, the Anfeh creek consists of an attractive rocky shore shaped as a perfect semi-circle at whose bottom lie many sandy underwater caves.
 It has become a haven for hikers and swimmers who are drawn to its well-preserved view and always clear water.

-Many swimmers enjoy the wavy clear sea of Enfeh, others prefer the olympic swimming pools that are available for practicing outdoor in summer and indoor in winter.
+Many swimmers enjoy the wavy clear sea of Anfeh, others prefer the Olympic swimming pools that are available for practicing outdoor in summer and indoor in winter.

-During the war, Lebanese national swimming championships were mostly held in Las Salinas and marina del sol in Enfeh.
+During the war, Lebanese national swimming championships were mostly held in Las Salinas and marina del sol in Anfeh.

 Diving

-Enfeh is known for its clear water, one of the cleanest waters on the Lebanese coast, home to a wide variety of fish. the archaeological peninsula hides many secrets in its bottoms below sea level, attracting curious divers.
+Anfeh is known for its clear water, one of the cleanest waters on the Lebanese coast, home to a wide variety of fish. the archaeological peninsula hides many secrets in its bottoms below sea level, attracting curious divers.

 Surfing

-The waves of Enfeh's sea are not big enough for surfing, and its rocky shore does not help much.
+The waves of Anfeh's sea are not big enough for surfing, and its rocky shore does not help much.

 although its mostly windy weather during summer, makes it a top destination for wind surfing. equipment rental are available in town.

-Recently the wind of Enfeh is attracting the new small kite surfing community of Lebanon.
+Recently the wind of Anfeh is attracting the new small kite surfing community of Lebanon.

 Arts And Culture

 Cinema

-Enfeh's mediterranean landscape has attracted the cameras of various film directors.
+Anfeh's mediterranean landscape has attracted the cameras of various film directors.
 The town has been the set of several local movies.

 The town has the number one cinema theatres in the north, Grand cinemas las salinas.

 Transportation

 Roads

-Easily accessible from the main Beirut-Tripoli highway, taking the Enfeh exit.
+Easily accessible from the main Beirut-Tripoli highway, taking the Anfeh exit.
 It is also reachable by taking the Chekka exit and heading north, or the Balamand exit and heading south.
 The roads are satisfactory and well maintained by the municipality.
 The road through town is the old main road that connects Beirut to Tripoli, now called the seaside road, parallel to the old train railway.